recoveryplus/recoveryplus.github.io/step-2.md

 - **EMPOWERMENT**: It disempowers you to let others control how you feel.
 How could you take back this control?

 - **ACCEPTANCE**: We cannot change the past.
 How can you accept what has happened?
 How would it feel to let go of this anger?

+- **ECONOMICS**: If you are going to get revenge, then you'd better dig two graves.
+What might be the cost of getting revenge?
+Eg. money, time, energy, prison sentence.
+And what might be the gain of letting go?
+Eg. more time, more money, more energy.

 ii) Write a list of who or what you are fearful of, and why.
 Then for each fear, apply at least one of the tools for reducing fear.